veselink1/js-intro/INTRODUCTION.md

 JavaScript is an implementation of that specification, which builds on top of it (e.g.: the document object which is used to interface with the current HTML document is specified in the JS (short for JavaScript) specification, whereas ECMAScript does not mention anything about the code running in a browser and interfacing with web pages).

+In 2015, the long-awaited ECMAScript 6 (also knows as ES2015) was released and added many new features to JavaScript.
+Current web browsers support most of the ES6 specification and the general consensus is that new JavaScript projects should try to make use of these new features.
+ES6+ features will be mentioned separately in this document.

 JavaScript is also a considered a scripting language, for which there is not a strict definition, but a simple and straightforward explanation of what that means is that the “programs” (called scripts) are usually distributed in source form (as opposed to being compiled) and are meant to act as a bridge between usually several other technologies (HTML, CSS) in this case).

 ## Why do we need JavaScript?